JThomasEquinix/Equinix-Metal-Benchmarking/README.md

                           Microseconds Microseconds
 25           35.95        49           54           366          7.88         19369.265
 ```
-If you aren't quite sure what each result means check out the [TCP-RR section](https://hewlettpackard.github.io/netperf/doc/netperf.html#TCP_005fRR) in the Netperf repository
+If you aren't quite sure what each result means check out the [TCP_RR section](https://hewlettpackard.github.io/netperf/doc/netperf.html#TCP_005fRR) in the Netperf repository

 #### OMNI Results